HerculesNode/email-validate-project/README.md

-# hercules Node.js Project
+# hercules Email Validate Node.js Project

-A Node.js project written using Express.
-EJS was used as the view engine.
+express was used in the project.
+The email address is verifying
+You need to run the project on the server with npm.

 # Installation